mstasak/BoB/src/util/variantapi.md

 # Variant support library API

 ## Purpose

 variant.bi and variant.bm implement a Variant system in QB64 PE 4.2.0

-A variant is a Long handle which holds a key to an array of value holder records.
+A variant is a Long handle which holds a key to an element in an array of value holder records.

 A variant may "hold" any of these value types: